-How I wish, you and I could turn the tide, not simply in the mainstream media—we don’t have much control over it—but through our own channels, namely our one-on-one interactions and our online postings.
+How I wish you, and I could turn the tide, not merely in the mainstream media—we don't have much control over it—but through our channels.
+Namely, our one-on-one interactions and our online postings.
 Tell the good news, not only the bad news.
 There is much good news around us.

-How would the younger generation know there are good people if we don’t point them out?
-How would we see the beauties of the arts if they were not exhibited?
+How would the younger generation know there are good people if we don't point them out?
+How would we see the beauties of the arts if they are not displayed?
 How would we allow the world to see the light if we becloud it ourselves?

 In my opinion, the following are a few thoughts on how to turn the tide:

-1. Let’s share the good things happening around us, not only bad news.
-Don’t do it for a show or flamboyancy, rather in humble gratitude for our blessings, radiating the authentic truth about the blessings around us.
-Positive vibes are always good and inspiring, aren’t they?
+1. Let's share the good things happening around us, not only bad news.
+Don't do it for a show or flamboyancy but in humble gratitude for our blessings, radiating the authentic truth about the good things around us.
+Positive vibes are a delight and inspiring, aren't they?

-2. Let’s not confuse humility with suppressing the good or true.
+2. Let's not confuse humility with suppressing the good or true.
 Do not silence what is good, which must be known.
-The “word of our testimony” was a second factor to conquering evil (See Revelation 12:11).
+The "word of our testimony" is a second factor in conquering evil (See Rev 12:11).
 People grow by truthful testimonies about what good the Lord has done.

 3. Be positive in speaking about the truth.
-Isn’t the truth geared towards what is good and beautiful?
-Even in our fight against the forces of evil, let’s always remember that with God, there is hope; a sense of optimism, not pessimism.
-A message of repentance, for instance (though sounding harsh to some) is true to its name if it shows the way to repentance?
-Diagnosis without solution or ways to handle the future isn’t helpful.
-With God, “problem solving,” salvation is the goal.
+Isn't the truth geared towards what is good and beautiful?
+Even in our fight against evil forces, let's always remember that there is hope with God, which often comes with a sense of optimism, not pessimism.
+A message of repentance, for instance, though it may sound harsh to some people, is true to its name if it shows the way to repentance?
+Diagnosis without a solution or ways to handle the future isn't helpful.
+With God, problem-solving, salvation, is the goal.